lupyuen/pinephone-nuttx/README.md

 ![LVGL Terminal for NuttX](https://lupyuen.github.io/images/lvgl2-terminal2.jpg)

+We begin by piping a command to NSH Shell...

+# Pipe a Command to NuttX NSH Shell

 Our LVGL Terminal App needs to...

-1. Start the NSH Task
+1. Start the NuttX Task for NSH Shell

-1. Redirect the Console Input / Output to LVGL
+1. Redirect the NSH Console Input / Output to LVGL

 Here's a simple test that starts the NSH Task and sends a command to NSH Console via a POSIX Pipe: [lvgldemo.c](https://github.com/lupyuen2/wip-pinephone-nuttx-apps/blob/a9d67c135c458088946ed35c1b24be1b4aee3553/examples/lvgldemo/lvgldemo.c#L246-L390)